How to Configure a Droplet as a VPC Gateway

 Configure NAT

 Network address translation (NAT) converts the private IP addresses associated with your VPC network’s traffic to the IP address of your internet gateway, and vice versa.
-This allows the gateway to correctly route traffic between your VPC network and your on-premises network.
+This allows the gateway to correctly route traffic between your backend resources and the public internet.
+You can configure the gateway Droplet to perform NAT using the native Linux utility, iptables.

-Using iptables, configure your Droplet to translate traffic from your VPC network’s subnet to the public IP of the Droplet using this command, replacing {vpc_network_prefix} with your VPC network’s private IP prefix and {public_interface_name} with your gateway’s public interface name:
+Using the following iptables command, configure the gateway Droplet to translate traffic from your VPC network’s subnet to the public IP of the gateway Droplet, replacing <vpc_network_prefix> with your VPC network’s private IP prefix:

-iptables -t nat -A POSTROUTING -s {vpc_network_prefix} -o {public_interface_name} -j MASQUERADE
+iptables -t nat -A POSTROUTING -s <vpc_network_prefix> -o eth0 -j MASQUERADE

 To locate your VPC network’s prefix in the control panel, click Networking in the main menu, then select the VPC tab.
 From the list of VPC networks, locate the target network.
 The network’s prefix is listed beside the public name in the second column.